iagogaldino/service-ai/README.md

 ## 4. Configuration (`config.json`)

-When the service starts for the first time it will create (or reuse) a `config.json` file in the working directory.
-The structure is:
+When the service starts for the first time it will create (or reuse) a `config.json` file in the working directory (ignored by git/npm).
+Use `config.example.json` as a template:

 ```json
 {